kythyria/larus/doc/datamodel.md

 Note that identifiers may be application/user defined, in which case two sites may attempt to create an element with the same identifier, and it manifests as an xml:id attribute in accordance with [XMLID](http://www.w3.org/TR/xml-id/).
 There are also two magic values that never conflict with any other identifiers: the *real root* and *logical root* identifiers.
 Being the logical root does not prevent an element from having a user-defined identifier.

+The real root is taken as always existing.
+Trying to create it is not a sensible operation.

 Addressing
 ----------
 This is taken from [DSL-OtSgml] with a slight modification.
 The address of a tree node is a list, which MUST start with an identifier (usually the real or logical root identifier), and the remaining entries of which are either numbers or identifiers.